MDidoStar/Web_Stream/README.md

 - Gemini AI enhancement is optional in the YouTube Link Finder — you can search with your raw description
 - The FLITO Trip Builder is behind a premium code (`5555`) — change this in `pages/FLITO.py` to suit your needs
 - Blink Smart requires camera permissions; some browsers may block camera access inside iframes
+- Gmail Sender requires a Gmail App Password — enable 2FA on your Google account and generate one at [myaccount.google.com/apppasswords](https://myaccount.google.com/apppasswords)

 ---